The Duke's Children: Critical reception

-A 2017 book review by Kirkus Reviews summarized the book as "A thoroughly satisfying classic for those who love long, slow Victorian family dramas."
+A 2017 book review by Kirkus Reviews summarised the book as "A thoroughly satisfying classic for those who love long, slow Victorian family dramas."
 Reviewing the extended and restored version of the book in 2015 for The New York Times, Charles McGrath wrote, "The new version will most likely not change anyone’s view of “The Duke’s Children,” and yet all those tiny excisions do add up.
 The restored version is a fuller, richer book."